What is Street food?

 If banana roti is too modern and you want to try something more traditional, keep an eye out for Khanom Buang.
 These look like mini-tacos.
 So are easy to spot.
 They’re thin wafers which are folded, taco-like- and filled with a coconut cream type of meringue plus various different toppings.
 The most popular being golden orange coloured shredded coconut.
 This desert dates back hundreds of years and the ability to make them was once considered one of the prerequisites for an ideal wife to possess.

 Better known as noodle soup.
 There are numerous variations and you’ll find noodle stalls wherever you go.
 Stalls will usually sell a particular type of noodle soup but this will have various permutations of type of noodle, broth and meat.
 So knowing how to order is very handy.
 Here’s a quick guide that covers the basics . . .

 My favourite noodles on Koh Chang . . .

 We have a couple of ‘go to’ noodle shops where you’re always guaranteed a great bowl for a good price.
-One is located under the eaves of the V Mart supermarket in Chai Chet.
-Walk along the side of the building and you can’t miss the noodle stall and tables and chairs.
+One is located in the shop units on the opposite side of the road to Bhu Tarn Resort, Klong Prao.
+The noodle shop has a small stall outside and indoor air-conditioned seating.
 They do great Tom Yam noodles.